rs3lab/mage-artifact/mage-kernel/doc/reproducing-paper-evals.md

 `matplotlib` are installed on the VM Host.
 In addition to these Python libraries, the [ansifilter](https://github.com/andre-simon/ansifilter/blob/master/INSTALL) program is needed to process dmesg results.

-We have included a script to install these dependencies in the host environment for you; SOSP evaluators will find them pre-installed on our test machines.
+We have included a script to install these dependencies in the host environment for you; SOSP evaluators will find them pre-installed on our test machines (just run `conda activate base` to load them into your shell).

 ### Figure 14a: Sequential Read Throughput